aborkelvin/cd0037-API-Development-and-Documentation-project/README.md

 ## Setting Up
 To use this project python3, pip and node should be installed.
-> View the [Backend README](./backend/README.md) for remaining information on setting up and setting
+> View the [Backend README](./backend/README.md) for remaining information on setting up and starting the server

 ## API REFERENCE

 ### Getting Started
 - Base URL: At present this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default, `http://127.0.0.1:5000/`.
+The backend app is hosted at the default, `http://127.0.0.1:5000/` (running flask run where directed in the backend readme should set this up )
 - Authentication: This version of the application does not require authentication or API keys.